How to Advertise on Philadelphia Radio

 Radio Ad Recall

-The third “R” of advertising success is return-on-investment (ROI).
-ROI is a measurement of revenue growth that a Philadelphia business owner can expect for each $1 invested in advertising.
+The third “R” of advertising success is return-oninvestment (ROI).
+ROI is a measurement of revenue growth that a Delaware Valley area business owner can expect for each $1 invested in advertising.
 According to Advertising Age Magazine, when executed correctly, radio advertising can deliver a greater ROI for a local business than investing in TV, digital, or social media ads.

 Over the past few years, Nielsen has conducted more than 20 studies to determine how much ROI a business owner could expect when advertising on radio.
 In every case, radio’s ROI was, in the words of Advertising Age, “eye-popping.”